 How can family and given names be identified?

-This is the second of three lessons about Including Authors.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Including Authors.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Outline the importance of referencing names correctly

 – Explore the cross-cultural differences between family and given names among authors